 Frederico Xavier, M.D, M.S.
 (Associate Medical Director)

 Dr. Xavier joined the Hemophilia Center of Western PA in July 2017, as Associate Clinical Director, and with a joint appointment as an Assistant Professor at the University of Pittsburgh and faculty in the Division of Pediatric Hematology/Oncology at UPMC Children’s Hospital of Pittsburgh.
-Dr. Xavier completed his medical school, pediatric residency and fellowship training in Brazil.
-He then completed pediatric residency in NY, pediatric hematology/oncology fellowship at St. Jude Children’s Hospital, Memphis, TN, and then a pediatric hemostasis fellowship at the Hospital for Sick Children, Toronto, Ontario, Canada in 2011.
-After that he completed a Masters degree in Clinical Research at the Indiana University-Purdue University Indianapolis in 2014.
+Dr. Xavier completed medical school, a pediatric residency, and fellowship training in Brazil.
+He then completed a second pediatric residency in New York, a pediatric hematology/oncology fellowship at St. Jude Children’s Hospital, Memphis, TN, and a pediatric hemostasis fellowship at the Hospital for Sick Children, Toronto, Ontario, Canada in 2011.
+Following this, he completed a master’s degree in clinical research at the Indiana University-Purdue University Indianapolis in 2014.

 James Cooper, M.D.